Skip to content

 Getting started: Set yourself up for success

-A great proposal is crucial to win business, especially for growing contracting businesses.
-By using a generic or unoptimized proposal for your bids, you could be leaving potential profit on the table.
 Learning how to write a construction proposal that stands out from the competition and conveys trust can help you win more contracts and improve profitability.
-This guide will teach you key elements that can help elevate your company’s proposals, and set yourself up to win more business.
+This guide will teach you key elements that can help elevate your company’s proposals, introduce you to valuable tools to streamline your workflow like construction proposal software, and set yourself up to win more business.

 What sections should I include?

-Determining the right format and sections for your proposals will depend on your specific business model.
+Determining the right format and sections for your construction project proposals will depend on your specific business model.
 No matter what trade you specialize in, every niche has its own requirements and information to lay out in order to successfully win business.
-Here is a list of common sections you may want to consider including in your proposal.

 • Introduction